Tuesday, March 10, 2026

 Death Note is another show that is inarguably one of the most popular and influential of all time.

-Kyoto Animation’s Kanon I consider the best Anime based on a Dating Sims Style Visual Novel, and it's definetly an important precursur to more well know KyoAni Key adaptations that came later.
+Kyoto Animation’s Kanon I personally consider the best Anime based on a Dating Sims Style Visual Novel, and it's definitely an important precursor to more well know KyoAni Key adaptations that came later.

 Code Geass first season which is my favorite Mecha Anime and I at one time considered it my second favorite Anime over all.
 Regardless of my personal opinion, it's as widely popular among Anime fans as Death Note, if only a little less mainstream, that show’s natural rival and counterpart in a lot of ways.